-Having a good pump at hand is important to avoid being stranded at the side of the road or sitting at home unable to go for a ride because of a flat tyre.
-While bike pumps come in a wide range of designs, they can be roughly categorised into three types: floor pumps for using at home or in a workshop, portable hand pumps for taking with you on a ride and CO2 inflators, which use single-use CO2 canisters for rapid re-inflation at the roadside.
+Equipping yourself with a bike pump is a great way to avoid being stranded at the side of the road or sitting at home unable to go for a ride because of a flat tyre.
+While the best bike pumps can come in a wide range of designs, they can be roughly categorised into four types: floor pumps (aka track pumps), mini-pumps, CO2 inflators, and electric inflators.

-Mini-pumps are the pocket friendly evolution of the classic frame pump.
-While the frame pump has its advantages, a mini-pump is much easier to carry, and can be mounted beside the bottle cage for easy reach.
+Mini-pumps are the best bike pumps for those looking for portability and unlimited inflation.
+They are a pocket-friendly evolution of the classic frame pump.
+While the frame pump has its advantages, a mini-pump is much easier to carry and can be mounted beside the bottle cage for easy reach.

-Pumps will attach to the valve with either a built-in valve head or a flexible hose stored inside the pump body.
+Mini-pumps will attach to the valve with either a built-in valve head or a flexible hose that extends from inside the pump body.
 While screw-on hoses can present an extra fiddly stage, they reduce the stress on the valve itself and allow a more comfortable pumping position.

 Mini-pumps are available in high-volume and high-pressure options.
 With high volume being designed for mountain bikes and the high-pressure road-specific models that are capable of reaching 100psi and beyond.

 While mini-pumps excel as practical and reusable offerings they can require a lot of effort to reach the desired tyre pressures due to their small chamber size and slim shapes.

 A small but powerful bike pump that will get you re-inflated and back on the road

 Max tyre pressure: 160psi | Pressure gauge: No | Weight: 82g | Length: 180mm